Yule Log (TV program): Similar programs

 In 2010, Gospel Music Channel (now Up TV) aired a 24-hour broadcast of The Yule Log from 8:00 p.m.
 Eastern Time on Christmas Eve until 8:00 p.m.
 Christmas night.
 Before its conversion to a general children's format in 2017 as Universal Kids, Sprout offered a 12-hour loop called The Sprout Snooze-A-Thon (previously called A Goodnight of Sweet Dreams) during the evening of Christmas Eve, which features scenes of sleeping characters from the network's programming set to soft music to soothe children to sleep before the arrival of Santa Claus.

 In its early years, the Home Shopping Network also aired the Yule Log in place of regular programming (the network traditionally does not air live shopping programming on Christmas Day), before switching to a loop of Tampa Bay Area choirs singing Christmas carols and host wishes in subsequent years.
 QVC also airs a Yule Log every year on December 25 (as with HSN, the network does not air live programming on Christmas).
 Hallmark Movies & Mysteries airs a version featuring an orange cat and a Jack Russell terrier, both named "Happy", intended to promote the Hallmark's Pet Project, an initiative of parent company Crown Media Holdings to encourage shelter adoptions and proper pet care.
-For a period, the Canadian music channel Much aired a Yule Log featuring a television in the scene playing Christmas music videos.
+For a period, the Canadian music channel MuchMusic aired a similar special featuring a television in the scene playing Christmas music videos.

-ESPN networks have aired college sports-themed versions of the concept, including SEC Network (which features fight songs of Southeastern Conference schools in its soundtrack), and Longhorn Network which has aired footage of Texas Longhorns mascot Bevo roaming a ranch to holiday music since 2014.
-In 2016, ESPNU aired A Very Golic Christmas, featuring Mike Golic, Jr. eating Christmas cookies in pajamas, on a decorated set with a video fireplace.
-In 2021, Fox Weather became the first FAST (free ad-supported streaming television) network to produce its own version of the Yule Log; unlike other televised versions that typically air only on Christmas Day (usually in the morning), Fox Weather’s iteration airs for most of the day on both Christmas Eve and Christmas Day (outside of its regular live morning forecast blocks and the automated overnight program Night Light).
+ESPN networks have aired college sports-themed versions of the concept, including SEC Network (which is set to the fight songs of Southeastern Conference schools), and Longhorn Network (which aired footage of Texas Longhorns mascot Bevo roaming a ranch to holiday music).
+In 2016, ESPNU aired A Very Golic Christmas, featuring then-ESPN personality Mike Golic Jr. eating Christmas cookies in pajamas, on a decorated set with a video fireplace.